CPS2RL/TSN_Overload/README.md

 ```

 ## Optimizer Setup
 We have formulated an ILP-based Gate Control Lists (GCLs) extraction method to optimize the admissibility of the optional packets.
 For the optimization module, we are using **Gurobi** for solving the ILP model.
-Gurobi license is necessary to run the ILP over the a certain number of constraints.
-Without installing licesnce you can run the experiments with some sample inputs.
+Gurobi license is necessary to run the ILP formulation.

+-**Note**: Without installing licesnce you can still run the experiments under a certain number of constraints.
+I have provided sample inputs to run individual experiments which can be run without any license.
 See [Sample Runs of the Experiments](#sample-runs-of-the-experiments).

-A Gurobi requires a license is necessary to run the full experiments.

 ## Sample Runs of the Experiments